rschen7754/cs174a/Final Project/Final Project/ReadMe.txt

 An 'o' represents where the user starts.
 A 'b' represents empty space (no block present).
 An 'x' is where a user wants to place the block.
+A 'w' creates a column of blocks at the designated coordinates

 -Each new row must be started with a letter ('b', 'o', or 'x') -each letter is delineated by a tab ('\t')
--To generate the next row of blocks, press "enter" to insert a new row -The cube's vertical position is randomly generated in the map
+-To generate the next row of blocks, press "enter" to insert a new row -The cube's vertical position is randomly generated in the map, unless user chooses to use the column functionality.

 -----Keyboard movement-----
 Press 'Enter' key: start/restart a game